-The required 20% state match for the Base Capitalization Grant and 10% for the Supplemental Capitalization Grant is authorized under state law and will be generated from revenue bonds.
+The required 20% state match for the Base capitalization grant and 10% for the Supplemental capitalization grant is authorized under state law and will be generated from revenue bonds.
 All state matching funds will be disbursed to loan recipients before the state makes the first draw of federal funds from the capitalization grant.
 Thereafter, all draws against the grant will be made at a cash draw ratio of 100% federal funds.
+No state match is required for the Emerging Contaminants capitalization grant.